rackerlabs/technical-blog/_posts/2020-02-05-introduction-to-oracle-secure-backup-in-aws.md

 the backup of the operating system (OS) files by using this module.
 The Amazon S3 storage is disk-based; it is inherently more reliable than tape media.
-Internet storage service providers keep multiple, redundant copies of your data for availability and scalability purposes, so your organization benefits from this practice by having more reliable data.
+Internet storage service providers keep multiple, redundant copies of your data for availability and scalability purposes.
+Your organization benefits from this practice by having more reliable data.

 ![]({% asset_path 2020-02-05-introduction-to-oracle-secure-backup-in-aws/Picture1.png %})